Dry Needling Therapy in Chapel Hill, NC

 Inserting needles into specific areas of the body has been used in medicine for millennia.
-We still do not know exactly how this treatment works, but one theory behind dry needling is that causing a micro-injury to an area kickstarts a process that can help heal injured muscles, nerves, and ligaments.
+We still do not know exactly how this treatment works, but one theory behind dry needling therapy is that causing a micro-injury to an area kick starts a process that helps heal injured muscles, nerves, and ligaments.

 Although dry needling can be incredibly effective on its own, we will sometimes utilize electrical stimulation (e-stim) to augment its effects.
-Adding e-stim is particularly beneficial when treating pain or when trying to activate muscles that are not firing the way that they are supposed to.
+Adding e-stim is particularly beneficial when treating pain or when trying to activate muscles that are not firing well.
 Electrical stimulation is well-tolerated, and most patients do not experience any significant discomfort.
 During stimulation, a twitch and buzzing sensation is often felt.
 After treatment, the targeted area may feel a bit sore, as if it just had a workout.

 Dry needling therapy is less invasive than injections or surgery but can provide similar results.
 Dry needling therapy can help: